youssef-mansor/TheAgentCompany/servers/gitlab/README.md

 Data is prepared and imported as part of Dockerfile.
 As a benchmark user, you don't need to worry about data population.
 Everything is set up automatically.

+Before every task that involves GitLab, we need to restore GitLab to its initial state (i.e. the state with prepopulated data).
+This is handled by `init.sh`, so benchmark users don't need to worry about it.

 TODO: set up GitHub CI to publish built image to ghcr.io